Wemino/EchoPatch/README.md

 | **Back Button**                  | Mission Status                 |

 Customizable alongside sensitivity settings within the `[Controller]` section of `EchoPatch.ini`.
-> **Note**: When XInput support is enabled, DirectInput controller support is disabled.
 > **Note**: Hotplugging is supported, connect or disconnect controllers at any time without restarting the game.
+> **Note**: To provide a console-like experience, the mouse cursor is automatically hidden when a controller is detected.
+You can re-enable it by setting `HideMouseCursor=0` `in EchoPatch.ini`.

 ## Mouse Aim Multiplier
 Multiplier applied to mouse aiming to compensate for high sensitivity (does not affect profile settings).